Economic forces, consumer demand, seasonality, natural disasters and myriad other factors contribute to transport's cyclical market.

-Load-to-truck ratios decreased across multiple vehicle types the week starting Sept.
-17, compared to the previous week.
+Load-to-truck ratios increased across the board the week beginning Nov.
+12, compared to the previous week.
 DAT reported:

-- Reefer fell from 3.6 to under 3 loads per truck
+- Reefer increased from 3.2 to 3.4 loads per truck

-- Flatbed increased from 6.8 to nearly 7 loads per truck
+- Flatbed increased from 5 to 5.2 loads per truck

 Spot linehaul rates